moeinrazavi/BPlusTree-HashBasedJoin/README.md

 1. Clone the repository to your local machine.
 2. Compile the C++ code using a C++ compiler.
 3. Run the compiled code.
 4. Observe the output for the experiments, including disk I/O counts and resulting tuples from the join operations.
+Customize the data type of the C value in the tuples by modifying the code to use a different template parameter.

 ## Experiments

-Three experiments are included in the main function of the project:
+Four experiments are included in the main function of the project:

 1. One-pass join example: This experiment demonstrates the one-pass join when the total number of tuples in R and S can fit within the virtual main memory.
+2. Example with string C: This experiment generates relations R and S with string type C values and calculates their natural join using the two-pass join algorithm.
-2. Experiment 5.1: Generates a relation R and calculates its natural join with the relation S. The output includes disk I/Os used and tuples in the join with random B-values.
+3. Experiment 5.1: Generates a relation R and calculates its natural join with the relation S. The output includes disk I/Os used and tuples in the join with random B-values.
-3. Experiment 5.2: Generates a different relation R with 1,200 tuples and calculates its natural join with the relation S. The output includes disk I/Os used and all the tuples in the join R(A, B) ⋈ S(B, C).
+4. Experiment 5.2: Generates a different relation R with 1,200 tuples and calculates its natural join with the relation S. The output includes disk I/Os used and all the tuples in the join R(A, B) ⋈ S(B, C).

+In the code, you can change the type of the C value in the tuples by modifying the template parameter for the `Tuple`, `generateRelationS`, `generateRelationR`, and `twoPassJoin` functions.

 ## License